facelessuser/wcmatch/docs/src/markdown/glob.md

 can be specified via the `exclude` parameter which takes a pattern or a list of patterns.When executed it will crawl the file system returning matching files.

-!!! warning "Path-like Input Support"
+/// warning | Path-like Input Support
 Path-like object input support is only available in Python 3.6+ as the path-like protocol was added in Python 3.6.
+///

 ```pycon3
 >>> from wcmatch import glob